ausaccessfed/aaf-shibv4-ext/README.md

     3. Restart app server
 - `primaryKeyName`: (optional) The column name used for the primary key in the shared token database table.
 The default is 'uid' which works for MySQL databases but is a reserved word for ORACLE.

+The InputAttributeDefinition (or InputDataConnector) provides the source for the users unique ID to be used when generating their shared token value.

 ## 3. Configure logging